Coronavirus guidance for students and applicants

 How will this affect my breaks in learning?

-Breaks in learning allow you to take time away from their studies, usually for sickness absence or parental leave.
+Breaks in learning allow you to take time away from your apprenticeship, usually for sickness absence or parental leave.

 Wherever possible, we will work with you and your employer to avoid disruption to your apprenticeship.
 If you think you will need a break in learning, please contact your apprenticeship training coordinator or programme lead by email or telephone.